Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 ### Historical method

 As seen before for a single stock, the VaR and ES can also be estimated from the historical returns of the portfolio.
-Let’s develop this approach by computing the VaR and ES.
+Let’s follow this approach.

 ``` r
 #compute the VaR with the historical method